rei/rei-cedar-docs/docs/components/lists/README.md

           "slots": [
             {
               "name": "default",
-              "description": "Sets the innerHTML for cdr-list.
+              "description": "Sets the innerHTML for CdrList.
 This includes text and html markup."
             }
           ],
         },